kubevela/kubevela/docs/en/install.md

     ```shell script
     helm install -n vela-system kubevela kubevela/vela-core
     ```
     By default, it will enable webhook.
-KubeVela rely on [cert-manager](https://cert-manager.io/docs/) to create certificates for webhook, you must have cert-manager installed.
+KubeVela relies on [cert-manager](https://cert-manager.io/docs/) to create certificates for webhook, you must have cert-manager installed.
     Please refer to [cert-manager installation doc](https://cert-manager.io/docs/installation/kubernetes/) to install if not.